notoriousnapper/XYZGenerator/README.md

 Data Structures:
-Hashmap for X, to select the best XYZ combinations Given N words, O(N*A) is runtime after all the processing
+Hashmap for X, to select the best XYZ combinations Tree Structure or Linked list to get best top 30 XYZ jokes given X Given N words, O(N*A) is runtime after all the processing

 Crazy Ideas:
    - Use a Neural Net
+   - Use a pipeline, that, *** Instead of generating all XYZ combinations for a given X, and its accompanying data storage, will selectively exclude data that has low Surprisal Factor, or Co-occurence, etc.